guillermo-navas-palencia/cprior/README.rst

 Installation
 ------------

-To install the current release of CPrior for Linux/Windows:
+To install the current release of CPrior on Linux/Windows:

 .. code-block:: bash